Discovering high-altitude lakes: origins, bathing and impacts

 A common heritage to preserve

-Phillipe LHEUREUX, Deputy Director of the Vanoise National Park, explains: "High-altitude lakes are very fragile environments.
-They are particularly sensitive to the slightest physical or chemical change, and have very low resilience.
-That's why scientists call them sentinel environments.
-He adds: "Any disturbance, however trivial, will have repercussions on the biotope's equilibrium that will very quickly become irreversible.
-The stakes involved in protecting these high-altitude lakes - which are already directly threatened by the consequences of climate change - deserve the interest and respect of us all, at the risk of losing an entire part of our common heritage for the sole benefit of the fleeting leisure of a minority of visitors."
+Any disturbance, however trivial, will have repercussions on the biotope's equilibrium that will very quickly become irreversible.
+The stakes involved in protecting these high-altitude lakes - already directly threatened by the consequences of climate change - deserve the interest and respect of all of us, at the risk of losing an entire part of our common heritage for the sole benefit of the fleeting leisure of a minority of visitors".

 So where can you swim in Haute-Maurienne Vanoise?